afmdiazh/Chess-Dot-Py/README.md

 - Double clicking any game will open a menu to search and view the opponent's history directly.

-- Pressing "Reload" will reload the player's history.
+- Pressing "Reload" or F5 will reload the player's history.

 - Pressing clear will clear the whole section.